 Haiti plans to hold referendum on new constitution

-PORT AU PRINCE, Haiti (CMC) — President Jovenel Moïse has announced plans for a national debate on a new constitution for the French-speaking Caribbean Community (Caricom) country ahead of a referendum on the new document early next year.
+PORT AU PRINCE, Haiti (CMC) — Haiti's President Jovenel Moise has announced plans for a national debate on a new constitution for the French-speaking Caricom country ahead of a referendum on the new document early next year.

 He said following the referendum, regardless of the outcome, he will organise the elections for the country.